+}

+set cntrparam firstlinetype 100

 set cntrparam sorted levels incremental 0, 1, 100

 See also set contour (p.
-160) for control of where the contours are drawn, and set cntrlabel (p.
-156) for control of the format of the contour labels and linetypes.
+164) for control of where the contours are drawn, and set cntrlabel (p.
+160) for control of the format of the contour labels and linetypes.

-'''

 See also contours demo (contours.dem)

-'''